 John Lunz has been volunteering at the Center for about four years.
 A former engineer, he said it’s like a second career for him.
 He volunteers for a number of nature organizations in addition to the Center, because as John put it, “There’s so much that needs to be done.”

 For about three hours at a time, volunteers get fresh air, sunlight, and socialize while performing a valuable service.
-Based on volunteer hours, the most common type of work these volunteers performed in 2018 was cutting away and treating invasive woody species like Common Buckthorn, hand pulling Dame’s Rocket and Garlic Mustard, maintaining the trails, planting native species, and hazardous tree reduction.
+Based on volunteer hours, the most common type of work these volunteers perform is cutting away and treating invasive woody species like Common Buckthorn, hand pulling Dame’s Rocket and Garlic Mustard, maintaining the trails, planting native species, and hazardous tree reduction.

 The Battle Against Invasive Species

 Volunteer Land Stewards are friendly and welcoming, helping newcomers learn the role.
-On a recent pleasant but cool early spring day, one of the groups went out to remove Buckthorn, an invasive woody-stemmed plant that can take over oak forests, savannas, prairies and fields.
+Recently, one of the groups went out to remove Buckthorn, an invasive woody-stemmed plant that can take over oak forests, savannas, prairies and fields.
 Buckthorn is a threat for a number of reasons.
 It has a much longer growing season than most native species, and creates dense shade that inhibits the growth of other plants.
 It also produces chemicals that are bad for surrounding vegetation.

 Large swaths of Buckthorn can be mowed down when it exists apart from other species of plants and trees.
 At the Center, however, there are some areas where Buckthorn thrives that are considered to be high-quality habitat.
 In those areas, other important species live alongside the Buckthorn, so it can’t be mowed down all at once.
 This means the Buckthorn needs to be removed by hand, a very labor-intensive process.
 It is a constant struggle to keep this invasive species at bay.